 By the end of the 2018 season, 146 fin whales had been killed, including at least two rare blue/fin whale hybrids.
 A dozen pregnant females were also hunted.
 Six minke whales were killed in 2018.

 In February 2019, the Icelandic fisheries minister allocated a quota of 209 fin whales (as well as 217 minke whales) to be hunted each year until 2023 but in June it was announced that Iceland's fin whaling company, Hvalur hf, would not be carrying out any whaling.
+In April 2020, reports emerged that for the second year running, Hvalur hf would not be whaling.

 Whaling in Iceland facts